-There are two general types of pension plans — defined benefit plans and defined contribution plans.
-In general, defined benefit plans provide a specific benefit at retirement for each eligible employee, while defined contribution plans specify the amount of contributions to be made by the employer toward an employee’s retirement account.
-In a defined contribution plan, the actual amount of retirement benefits provided to an employee depends on the amount of the contributions as well as the gains or losses of the account.
+There are two general categories of retirement plans — defined benefit plans and defined contribution plans.
+In general, defined benefit plans provide a specific benefit at retirement for each eligible employee, while defined contribution plans specify annual amount of contributions to be made by the employer toward an employee’s retirement account.

 - Substantial benefits can be provided and accrued within a short time – even with early retirement